pranceraz/Real-Timerz/README.md

     reset the config files through the IDF wizard the same way you did when you setup ESP32 for vsCode in the beginning

-I reccomend doing both and using the second method as a fallback running in containers is great and is a secure way whil eensuring crossplatform compatability
+I reccomend doing both and using the second method as a fallback running in containers is great and is a secure way while ensuring crossplatform compatability